-The four base components of DNA are cytosine, thymine, adenine, and guanine, and are commonly represented by their first letters (A, C, T, and G) and not components identified as P or U. X, XX, XY, and YY are components of human chromosomes.
+The four base components of DNA are cytosine, thymine, adenine, and guanine, and they are commonly represented by their first letters (C, T, A, and G).
+There are no genetic components identified as P or U. The letters X, XX, XY, and YY are components of human chromosomes.

 - 4. A DNA strand has a region with the sequence ATCGGAT.
 Which of the following would be a complementary strand?

 - a.
 CGATACGT

 - b.
 TAGCCTAG

 - c.
-TUGCCTUG

-d.
+TUGCCTUG - d.
 UAGCCUAG